wechaty/docusaurus/jekyll/_posts/2021-05-11-shraddhavp-soumi-combined-reference-proposal.md

 ## Current state of References Page

 After analysis of the introduction section, following issues were seen:

-* The references page is difficult to understand for first time users technically
+* The references page is difficult to understand for first time users technically.

-* It is incomplete and abstract
+* It is incomplete and abstract.

-* Many information is given in Chinese language and hence difficult for users to understand
+* Many information is given in Chinese language and hence difficult for users to understand.

 ## Proposal Video

 [PRESENTATION YOUTUBE LINK](https://www.youtube.com/watch?v=82rFox9Vq14)

 ## Purpose of References section of wechaty.js.org

 The references section of wechaty.js.org  will serve the following purposes

 * Describe what actually is Wechaty for all the users  be it technical or  non-technical in simple and comprehensible English

 * Describe the technical aspects of Wechaty in an easy and understandable manner.

 The proposed structure is as follows :

 * **API References**